LR0107/Paper_LLM/Pruning vs Quantization Which is Better.md

 2. Pruning only wins at extreme compression, but performance becomes unusably low.
 3. Best results from quantization + light pruning.
 4. Quantization is more hardware-friendly due to efficient low-bit integer operations.

+##Veision 2.0
+**Motivation:**
+Determine whether pruning or quantization is better for neural network compression to guide future hardware design.

+**Main Design:**
+The study compares pruning and quantization through theoretical analysis and experiments, showing that quantization generally outperforms pruning, especially at moderate compression ratios.
+Pruning is only better in rare cases with very high compression.